 In addition to facing other talented teams, a travel baseball player will also benefit from his highly skilled teammates.
 Through practices, training sessions, and in game experiences, players tend to learn the most from their own teammates.

 Travel baseball players will also benefit from more experienced coaching staffs.
 Coaching a travel baseball team is a serious commitment.
-The coaches that sign up are typically passionate and knowledgeable about the game and are committed to the development of amateur baseball players.
+Typically, passionate and knowledgeable coaches who are committed to the development of amateur baseball players sign up.
 Some organizations even have paid coaching positions.

 Having said this, we’re certainly not diminishing the coaching at other levels.
 We’ve come across fantastic coaches within recreational leagues, that aren’t interested in the serious commitment of coaching at the travel level.